Introduction

 3. Strong EDR configuration and 24/7 follow up

-It is important for companies to have a well-configured EDR solution, such as CrowdStrike Falcon or Microsoft Defender for Endpoint (P2/Business), and take action when alerts are generated.
+24/7 Follow-up and support.
+Ensure continuous monitoring and follow-up to quickly identify and mitigate potential threats.
+Even if an EDR tool blocks a malicious action, human cyber experts should investigate the alert to understand the incident, prevent future occurrences, and remove any remnants of the attack.
 We've seen EDR tools block malicious actions, but follow-up by a human cyber expert is also necessary.
 If you leave the alert ‘as is' just because it was blocked, the threat may still exist.

 Companies should respond to alerts even if the execution was blocked.
 It is important to investigate what happened, how it occurred, how to prevent it and how to remove any remnants of the action/infection.
 In the cases we've seen, the LNK file was executed, but the execution of CMD.exe was blocked on most devices.
 All devices which have generated an alert were also isolated while we investigated how far the infection had spread.